MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-basics.md

 Try using the demo page by using a keyboard rather than a mouse, as follows.

-1. If the demo page isn't open, open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab of the browser.
+1. If it's not open already, open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab of the browser.

 1. Use a keyboard to navigate the demo document, using the `Tab` and `Shift`+`Tab` keys to jump from element to element.
 On the demo webpage, pressing `Tab` first moves focus to the search form in the `header` section.